dlr-eoc/ukis-h3cellstore/bamboo_h3/README.md

 * Always use the cheap `lz4` compression.
 This reduces the amount of data to be transfered over the network.
 * The default `connection_timeout` is quite low for large amounts of geodata.
 You may want to increase that.

 ### Things to keep in mind

+### ... when working with sliding windows

-Always make sure that the ranges (e.g. time range of a query) stay **static** among all chunks and is not dependent on data found in chunk.
-Not doing so can lead to confusing differences in your results depending on the number of chunks (~configurable through `MAX_WORKERS`) you are using.
+* Always make sure that the ranges (e.g. time range of a query) stay **static** among all windows and is not dependent on data found in window.
+Not doing so can lead to confusing differences in your results depending on the **range of data found in that window** - things will get even more confusing when the geographical size of the window changes (for example when using a different value for `MAX_WORKERS`, which will cut the AOI into different sized chunks).

 ## Configuration